jeftegoes/AwsOverview/Networking & Content Delivery/AWS Direct Connect.md

   - One connection at multiple locations.
 - Maximum Resiliency for Critical Workloads.
   - Maximum resilience is achieved by separate connections terminating on separate devices in more than one location.

+# 5. Virtual Interfaces (VIF)

+- We must create one of the following virtual interfaces (VIFs) to begin using your AWS Direct Connect connection.
+  - **Private virtual interface:** A private virtual interface should be used to access an Amazon VPC using private IP addresses.
+  - **Public virtual interface:** A public virtual interface can access all AWS public services using public IP addresses.
+- **Transit virtual interface (VIF):** A transit virtual interface should be used to access one or more Amazon VPC Transit Gateways associated with Direct Connect gateways.
+- We can use **transit virtual interfaces** with any **AWS Direct Connect** dedicated or hosted connection of any speed.